Philip Nitschke: Nitrogen canisters

 In 2012 Nitschke started a beer-brewing company (Max Dog Brewing) for the purpose of importing nitrogen canisters.
 Nitschke stated that the gas cylinders can be used for both brewing and, if required, to end life at a later stage in a "peaceful, reliable [and] totally legal" manner.
 Nitschke said, "[nitrogen] was undetectable even by autopsy, which was important to some people".

 An Australian anti-euthanasia campaigner complained to the Australian Health Practitioner Regulation Agency (AHPRA) about the canisters.
-AHPRA has undertaken to investigate.
-The investigation is not complete.
+AHPRA started an investigation but never issued a report, instead deregistering Nitschke in 2015.

 Following a 2013 workshop showcasing Nitschke's nitrogen gas product, the AMA's WA branch president and general practitioner, Richard Choong, said that he was strongly opposed to it, regardless of its technical legality, since "any machine that can help you kill yourself can be abused, misused and maliciously used".
 Nitschke responded that without such information most elderly people who want to end their lives hang themselves, which is "an embarrassment and shame".

 In 2014 Australians Valerie Seeger and Claire Parsons used the Max Dog brewing equipment to commit suicide.
 Police investigated but decided not to prosecute Nitschke after a two and a half year investigation.

+Nitschke, who had previously said he would "not roll over" and cease selling Max Dog nitrogen cylinders, ceased selling them when the police investigation began.

 Sarco device

-In 2017 Nitschke invented the 3D-printed suicide capsule, which he named "the Sarco".
+In 2017, Nitschke invented the 3D-printed suicide capsule, which he named "the Sarco".
 The Sarco consists of a detachable coffin mounted on a stand containing a nitrogen canister.
-In an article in December 2017 about the Sarco, Newsweek referred to Nitschke as "the Elon Musk of assisted suicide".
+The first public use of the Sarco by an American woman led to arrests of witnesses and the death of one of the witnesses, Dr Florian Willet.